solidi/writing/74-prefer-accommodating-over-accurate-app-experiences.md

 ## Apps Prefer Accuracy

-Being involved [in software](https://medium.com/@solidi/read-these-5-passionate-software-engineering-books-this-holiday-6c6ad8fbd211) for a time, I've had the pleasure to work with brilliant technological and [product](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) people.
+Being involved [in software](https://medium.com/@solidi/read-these-5-passionate-software-engineering-books-this-holiday-6c6ad8fbd211) for a time, I've had the pleasure to work with brilliant [product](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) people.
 And yeah, every team skewed toward the happy path, preferring ***accurate over accommodating***.

 Accuracy is demanded in our culture, driven by two points: the relentless pressure to release and moving on to the next thing.
 Failing gracefully is not on the incentive list.

-Apps that are ***accurate*** perform discretely, abandoning the user experience during errors, which drives odd customer behaviors.
-Consumers utilize unconventionality to get what they need, such as unduly forced closing apps, clearing cache, reinstalling, tapping numerous times to get the reward, or a secret action to perform the transaction, fiddling with settings to achieve it.
+Apps that are ***accurate*** perform discreetly, abandoning the user experience during errors, which drives odd customer behaviors.
+Consumers utilize unconventionality to get what they need, such as unduly force-closing apps, clearing cache, reinstalling, tapping numerous times to get the reward, or a secret action to perform the transaction, fiddling with settings to achieve it.
 Or, in my case, knowing how to deal with a familiar skew of results.

 These behaviors have become common, a badge of honor.
 For customer service, there is a growing backlog of complaints, low user ratings, and rising churn.